coding deals |

 - We bill in half-hour intervals - this means, for example, that you won't need to pay for a full hour if you only use 15 minutes.

-- If you request work that is to be completed within three (3) working days, an Emergency Coding Fee of £40 may be charged.
+- If you request that work should be commenced on the same day you order the work, an Emergency Coding Fee may be charged.

 Discounts may be available for larger projects.